 Unlike other types of gutter covers, solid-surface reverse curve designs cover the entirety of the gutter and feature a metal lip that points down towards the outer edge of the gutter.
 Water runs down the helmet and onto the lip thanks to surface tension, while leaves and other debris slide off the cover.
 You can use a broom to remove any debris that doesn’t slide off the cover.

-Reverse curve or surface tension guards are highly durable and can last up to 20 years.
+Reverse curve, also referred to as surface tension, guards are highly durable and can last up to 20 years.
 However, one end of the guard is fastened to the roof’s fascia, which requires a professional installation by a gutter guard company.
 Add installation costs to material costs, and reverse curve designs are easily the most expensive option on our list.

 Note: You may need to purchase surface tension gutter helmets directly from a company that makes and installs them.

 There are so many gutter guard companies in the market that it might be difficult to figure out which company is best for you.
 We have conducted an in-depth review of dozens of gutter guard providers, including their products and services.
-Our top two picks for professional gutter guard installation are LeafFilter and LeafGuard.
+Our pick for professional gutter guard installation is LeafFilter, followed by Leafguard.

 FAQ About Gutter Guard Installation